Greginkansas/-openhab-openhab1wiki/MAX!-CUL-Binding.md

 1. The binding has no concept of 'auto' mode.
 It currently has no ability to retrieve from any source and subsequently send a schedule to devices.
 This may change in the future, which would allow basic operation should OpenHAB fail for some reason.
 1. If a wall thermostat is set to 'OFF' (mapped to 4.5deg) it won't update the measured temperature.
 1. You must also install org.openhab.io.transport.cul
-1. Pairing data is written to the filesystem, if directory xxxx isn't writeable then pairing won't work
+1. Pairing data is written to the filesystem, if directory etc/maxcul isn't available/writeable then pairing won't work

 # Binding Configuration
 Example configuration: